Handloading: Pistol/rifle cartridges

 When previously fired cases are used, they must be inspected before loading.
 Cases that are dirty or tarnished are often polished in a tumbler to remove oxidation and allow easier inspection of the case.
 Cleaning in a tumbler will also clean the interior of cases, which is often considered important for handloading high-precision target rounds.
 Cracked necks, non-reloadable cases (steel, aluminum, or Berdan primed cases), and signs of head separation are all reasons to reject a case.
 Cases are measured for length, and any that are over the recommended length is trimmed down to the minimum length.
 Competition shooters will also sort cases by brand and weight to ensure consistency.

 Removal of the primer, called decapping or depriming, is usually done with a die containing a steel pin that punches out the primer from inside the case.
-Berdan primed cases require a different technique, either a hydraulic ram or a hook that punctures the case and levers it out from the bottom.
+Berdan primed cases require a different technique, either a hydraulic ram or a hook that punctures the primer cup and levers it out from the bottom.
 Military cases often have crimped-in primers, and decapping them leaves a slightly indented ring (most common) or, for some military cartridges, a set of stabbed ridges located on the edge of the primer pocket opening that inhibits or prevents seating a new primer into a decapped case.
 A reamer or a swage is used to remove both these styles of crimp, whether ring crimps or stab crimps.
 The purpose of all such primer crimps is to make military ammunition more reliable under more extreme environmental conditions.
 Some military cartridges also have sealants placed around primers, in addition to crimps, to provide additional protection against moisture intrusion that could deactivate the primer for any ammunition exposed to water under battlefield conditions.
 Decapping dies, though, easily overcome the additional resistance of sealed primers, with no significant difficulty beyond that encountered when removing non-sealed primers.